Disappointing Downsize: 1978 Pontiac Grand Prix – Sold?

 To us, the Pontiac Grand Prix always stood for standard bucket seat personal luxury and V8 power.
 By the late seventies, Pontiac’s downsized Grand Prix made both of those features optional in a very squared-off and smaller car.
-A survivor example is currently listed here on Craigslist in Haverstraw, New York (Stony Point) and offered at $6,750 currently.
+A survivor example was once listed in June 2021 on Craigslist in Haverstraw, New York (Stony Point) and offered at $6,750 currently.
 Comparing that price against the Collector Car Market Review Online Tool confirms the seller’s asking price falls between this guide’s #3 “Good” estimate of $5,025 and its #2 “Very Good” appraisal of $7,650 before factoring in a fifteen percent premium for being equipped with the more desirable 301 cubic inch Pontiac-sourced V8.

 In the fall of 1977, GM launched the downsized versions of the redesigned “A” body platform; the Grand Prix was Pontiac’s version.
 Approximately one foot shorter and 600 pounds lighter than the 1977 model it replaced, the downsized Grand Prix’s smaller footprint and diet helped improved fuel economy.
 Helping that cause and in order to meet Corporate Average Fuel Economy (CAFE) mandates set after the 1973-74 U.S. oil embargo, Buick’s ubiquitous 231 cubic inch (3.8 L) V6 became standard for the first time in Grand Prix history.
 The luxury LJ model such as the example featured here came standard with the 135 horsepower 301 cubic inch V8 topped with a two-barrel carburetor.
 While bucket seats were once a standard expectation in every Grand Prix, for 1978, they were an option as the bench seat in the example here painfully reminds us.